li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

 not be and so in this case, we would rather err on the side of a false positive because we are dealing with a constantly fluctuating issue.

+## 2\.
+Multiple Linear Regression Model

+In an effort to determine which characteristics of candidates influence their household income, we will be using a multiple linear regression model.
+Since our response variable is numerical with mulitple potential predictors, this is the best model at our disposal for us to use.

+We will consider the potential interaction between principal occupation and number of years of school completed, since those are generally interconnected.
+We may also consider the interaction between documentation type and occupation type, although the effect may be insignificant.

+We will select our model using AIC criteria, because since we’re dealing with people, we want to build a model that accounts for volatile human nature and the ever-changing socioeconomic and political climate that could influence someone’s household income.
+AIC is used when we would rather say a variable is a relevant predictor, when in reality it might not be and so in this case, we would rather err on the side of a false positive because we are dealing with a constantly fluctuating issue.

 ### 2.1 Full Model

 <table>